 - Suitable for the self employed and small businesses

 The prices for H&R Block software (excluding the free version) are fairly competitive and have optional add-ons such as a sliding supplemental charge for access to one of the company’s tax experts, called Tax Pro.
-The free version allows users to file a 1040 and Schedules 1-6 and does not incur a cost for Federal taxes.
-State taxes are $29.99 extra and the Tax Pro service is an additional $49.99.
-The Deluxe edition can handle slightly more demanding returns and runs at $49.99 for Federal taxes, $39.99 for State and $79.99 for the Tax Pro service.
-The Premium edition is suitable for people operating rental properties or who have investments and runs at $69.99 for Federal, $39.99 for State and $89.99 for Tax Pro.
-Finally, the Self Employed version (also suitable for small businesses) starts at $104.99 for Federal, $39.99 for State and $89.99 for the Tax Pro review.
+The free version allows users to file a 1040 and Schedules 1-6 and does not incur a cost for Federal or state taxes.
+State taxes for other plan options are $36.99 extra, while adding the Tax Pro service starts at $69.99.

 H&R Block review: Products

 - Deluxe edition - for home owners

 - Premium edition - for investment accounts and rental properties

 - Self Employed edition - can handle payrolls and small business needs